taihangFu/Perl2Python/README.md

 # Perl2Python
-A  simple script that convert Perl Script to Python Script
+A  simple script that convert Python to Perl Script mainly applying regular expression.
+It is written in Perl.